 It can be helpful to remember that toddlers have not mastered:

 This is not to say they are not learning these higher-level functions.
 In fact, it is through experiences such as tantrums that they begin to build their library of coping skills to process conflicts.

 Choosing to react rather than respond to a toddler that has no understanding of the basis for disciplinary action will only escalate the situation.

 If you feel yourself losing your cool, step back and regroup.
 Modeling calmness in handling conflict is one of the best lessons you can teach your toddler.

 Often times the best approach can be to simply distract your child with another activity that you know will spark his or her interest.
 This is one time when we should feel fortunate that toddlers can be easily distracted.

 There are many ways you can distract your child.
 This is a time when you want to appeal to your child’s favorite activities that require cognitive function.
 Turn on some music and start sing or dance.
 Sit down and start to color or read a book they love.

 You want the diversion to be focused on capturing attention using verbal communication with eye contact.

-Tantrums are going to happen. even the best-behaved toddlers have tantrums.
-If you feel your toddler’s tantrums are escalating or if your toddler is hurting themselves or others during a meltdown, talk to your pediatrician.
+Toddler temper tantrums are going to happen.
+Even the best-behaved toddlers have tantrums.
+If you feel your toddler temper tantrums are escalating or if your toddler is hurting themselves or others during a meltdown, it is important to discuss this with your pediatrician.